If you provide clientWebhookUrl when creating a case, Offload sends JSON POST requests when the case reaches one of its outward-facing async states.

 Attachment Handling

-Webhook payloads include attachment metadata indata.attachments, but not a durable file URL.
+Webhook payloads include attachment metadata in data.attachments, but not a durable file URL.

 If you need the file: